dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 https://www.dockstore.org/containers/quay.io/briandoconnor/dockstore-tool-bamstats:1.25-11

-**For FireCloud Users** : You have the ability to share hosted workflows through Dockstore.
-This allows for you to share workflows wth other users who have used their Google account to register on FireCloud.
+**For Terra Users** : You have the ability to share hosted workflows through Dockstore.
+This allows for you to share workflows wth other users who have used their Google account to register on Terra.
 Learn more at :doc:`Workflow Sharing <../advanced-topics/sharing-workflows/>`.

 Find Other Tools